 He wrote Christianity Pure&Simple which was published by the Catholic Truth Society in England and Sophia Institute Press in the USA.
 A new and updated edition titled Catholicism Pure and Simple is a first rate text for RCIA and Confirmation candidates.

 Fr Dwight has also published How to Be an Ordinary Hero and his book Praying the Rosary for Inner Healing was published by Our Sunday Visitor in May 2008.
-His latest books are, The Gargoyle Code –a book in the tradition of Screwtape Letters and a book of poems called A Sudden Certainty.
-His book The Romance of Religion will be published shortly as well as another Lent book– the sequel to The Gargoyle Code–Slubgrip Instructs will be published for Lent 2015.
+His other books are, The Gargoyle Code –a book in the tradition of Screwtape Letters and a book of poems called A Sudden Certainty.
+A the sequel to The Gargoyle Code–Slubgrip Instructs will be published for Lent 2015.

 Fr.
-Dwight has contributed a chapter to the third volume of the best selling Surprised by Truth series, is a contributor to the book DisOrientation, and is a regular contributor to Crisis Magazine Website, Patheos, Catholic Online, Integrated Catholic Life Aleteia and The Imaginative Conservative.
+Dwight has contributed a chapter to the third volume of the best selling Surprised by Truth series, is a contributor to the book DisOrientation, and is a regular contributor to Catholic Online, Catholic Exchange, ZENIT, Integrated Catholic Life Aleteia and The Imaginative Conservative.
 He has a regular column at National Catholic Register and the St Austin Review.
 Fr.
 Dwight has also written a couple of children’s books, had three of his screenplays produced, and is working on a thriller set in the English Reformation.